 Apply the SEL-T400L to a variety of line and system configurations, including:

 Use the SEL-T400L with standard control cables and wiring to connect to conventional current and voltage transformers, including coupling capacitor voltage transformers (CCVTs), and directly to breaker trip-coil circuits.
 The relay uses current traveling waves, and these waves are adequately measured with standard CTs and cabling.
 The relay uses the very first voltage traveling wave in the TW32 directional element, and this wave is reproduced correctly by many CCVTs or not reproduced at all, guaranteeing security of the TW32 element.
-Use Mirrored Bits communications to signal local devices for breaker failure protection and autoreclose control applications and to signal remote SEL-T400L Relays in POTT and DTT applications.
+You can employ Mirrored Bits communications to signal local devices for breaker failure protection and autoreclose control applications and to signal remote SEL-T400L Relays in POTT and DTT applications.

 Relay Configuration and Settings

 Designed with simplicity in mind, the SEL-T400L uses simple multiple-choice user preferences to accommodate a wide array of applications without the need to write custom logic equations.
 The protection elements and schemes have very few or no settings at all in addition to the customary enable and overcurrent supervision settings.
-The vast majority of protection settings are nameplate data, such as current and voltage transformer ratios, line parameters, nominal voltage, or system frequency and phase rotation.
+The majority of protection settings involve nameplate data, such as current and voltage transformer ratios, line parameters, nominal voltage, or system frequency and phase rotation.
 These settings are easy to set and do not need to be reevaluated as the power system evolves and the short-circuit levels change.

 Trigger fault locating for line faults from the SEL-T400L protection or from external relays in redundant protection applications or in standalone fault-locating applications.
 SEL-T400L fault-locating highlights include: